Ardhweb/devLMS/README.md

 http://localhost:8000/swagger/

-# I have added 2 unit Test as well for twoo appi Endpoint
+# I have added 2 unit Test as well for two api Endpoint
 /authors/ - list or author
 /books/ - list of all books